sethuaung/dev-reference/README.md

 <details>
 <summary>Solution Architects Roadmap </summary>

-- [Roadmap](Solution Architects Roadmap.md): This is a Skills map and Roles & Responsibilities of Solution Architects
+- [Roadmap](Solution Architects Roadmap.md): This is a Skills map and Roles & Responsibilities of Solution Architects.
 </details>

 To create or edit a cheat sheet, you'll need to create or edit a markdown file in `{filename}.md`.
 The file should include a front matter section with the following format: